 Ubuntu 20.04 LTS codenamed Focal Fossa shows promise being the latest LTS offering from Canonical after its initial release this year.
 So now, after installing the latest Ubuntu 20.04 LTS Focal Fossa version on your system, it’s time to set things up.
 Here is our top list of the important things that you should do after installing this open source OS.

 Things To Do After Installing Ubuntu 18.04 LTS

 Canonical has officially moved away from the Unity desktop to the GNOME desktop environment.
 Though changes are in order, many of the things such as Dock and Top Panel remain the same familiar simple, and elegant components.
 Ubuntu is the most popular one among the different Linux distributions.
 So here’s our list of things to do after installing Ubuntu which has the GNOME desktop as the default.
 So users with Kubuntu and Lubuntu must keep in mind that some of these steps might not work in anything other than GNOME desktops.

 Do keep in mind that this is not something which can be mandatory for all kinds of users.
 Hence, we would recommend you to weigh your needs and choose the ones that you would find helpful and continue accordingly.

 1. Check For Updates

 First things first — check if your machine is running the latest components and features provided.
 Just as with the likes of all major Linux distributions, we would always recommend this step to help your system with some fixes and additional security features which may have already been released.
 Owing to the brilliant support for the Ubuntu community, regular updates are a thing.

-So as soon as you finish installing your Ubuntu 18.04 Linux distribution, the important things that you should do are to fire up your Software Updater and check for updates.
+So as soon as you finish installing your Ubuntu 18.04 Linux distribution, one of the important things to do is to fire up your Software Updater and check for updates.

 To make sure that you have the latest libraries and packages for your Linux OS, you can launch the Software Updater or launch the terminal from the menu or use the shortcut key Cntrl + Alt + T and enter the following command.